 5. Order Takeout Or Delivery

-If you’re not in the mood for cooking, don’t feel like eating at home, and want to eat out anyway – why not try take-out or delivery?
+If you’re not in the mood for cooking, don’t feel like eating at home, and want to eat out anyway, why not try takeout or delivery?
 Many different places offer both options, so it isn’t hard to find one that offers the food you want.
 Most restaurants also offer special deals for their take-out or delivery services (it’s because they lose money for not being eaten at their establishment).
-Additionally, your favorite spot might have a minimum order requirement, forcing you to spend more money but order less food.
-If this is the case, consider ordering with friends/family members so everyone benefits.
+Additionally, your favorite spot might have a minimum order requirement, forcing you to spend more money while ordering less food.
+If this is the case, consider ordering with friends or family members so everyone benefits.

 6. Get An Electric Skillet

-If you’re feeling up to cooking, but you’re just too lazy or tired to do it right now – do this: get your electric skillet (you might want to consider getting more than one if necessary).
+If you’re feeling up to cooking but you’re just too lazy or tired to do it right now, do this: get your electric skillet (you might want to consider getting more than one if necessary).
 Then use it for pancakes or an omelet.
-You can make either quickly and easily, even with minimal effort on your part; all you need is some ingredients and 15-20 minutes.
-You can also use your electric skillet for cooking some vegetables.
+You can make it either quickly or easily, even with minimal effort on your part; all you need is some ingredients and 15-20 minutes.
+You can also use your electric skillet to cook some vegetables.
 It’s healthier than using a frying pan, and since there is water inside, it takes less time to cook (and less time is always better).
-Just keep an eye on them, so they don’t burn.
+Just keep an eye on them so they don’t burn.

 7. Create A Meal Plan

 Create a meal plan for the week, or at least think about what you’re going to have for dinner tonight.
-This will save time and money because you won’t waste food that you don’t end up eating.
-When thinking about which foods to prepare, think of simple ingredients and require little preparation because this will help save energy.
-You should also know how much cooking/grilling certain foods require – if you want something easy, then grill as many hotdogs as needed (don’t buy one hundred because you can’t eat that much).
+This will save you time and money because you won’t waste food that you don’t end up eating.
+When thinking about which foods to prepare, think of simple ingredients that require little preparation because this will help save energy.
+You should also know how much cooking or grilling certain foods require; if you want something easy, then grill as many hotdogs as needed (don’t buy one hundred because you can’t eat that much).

 There are many options out there that you can use to eat delicious food without cooking.
 Remember that preparing a meal doesn’t have to be complicated, and it should only take as much time as necessary.
 It’s better to spend more time eating your food than preparing it.
 Also, if you’re the type who enjoys cooking, these tips will help you save even more time and energy for yourself.